You’ve created your first MyCloudIT RDS deployment, so what’s next?

 How to Create/Add Users to Deployment?

-We have a great document in our user guide that provides the details, but remember to add each new user you create to the actual collection you want them to be able to access.
+Create and add users to the deployment, but remember to add each new user you create to the actual collection you want them to be able to access.
 If you add users from the Domain Controller with Active Directory Users and Computers, be sure to add them to the Security Group associated with each collection.

 When Creating Additional Users, be sure to Create New Session Hosts as Necessary

 One of the pieces of feedback we receive from customers is that as they add users, performance declines.
 If you haven’t increased the number of Session Host servers supporting your users, that means more users are being connected to each Session Host server and that will degrade performance.
 It’s very easy to add additional Session Host servers and when you leverage auto-scaling, the great part about auto-scaling is that the additional Session Host servers are only turned on when additional users log on.